-Don’t get caught up in Amazon ranking and social media schedules.
+First, don’t get caught up in your Amazon ranking and social media schedules.

-As an indie author, part of your focus should be local.
-Build your brand.
-Reach new readers.
-Nurture relationships with super fans that will support you for the long haul.
+As an indie author your focus should also be on local media because it helps you build your brand, reach new readers you have something in common with, and nurture relationships with buyers who will support you for the long haul.

-Establish yourself as a must-follow local indie author if you live in a vibrant, civic-minded part of the country.
-Incorporate this into your long-term book marketing plan.
+Establishing yourself as a local indie author worth following is key, especially if you’re fortunate enough to live in a vibrant, civic-minded part of the country.

 Where does your target reader hang out locally?
 Do they shop at particular types of stores?
 What activities or groups might they be apart of?